Support our work ❤️

 Eid on the Square

-Experience Eid with food stalls, cultural performances, and live music in central London.
-As Trafalgar Square transforms into a bustling festival spot, families continue to feel comfortable and welcome.
-There is music and dance, colourful displays, and buzzing crowds.
-DONE WITH WORDTUNE AND NEW TOOL
+Experience Eid with food stalls, cultural performances, and live music.
+Trafalgar is transformed into a bustling festival spot, and families continue to feel comfortable and welcome.
+A buzzing crowd, music and dance, and colourful displays.

 Dates: Saturday 30th May 2026